New Universal Kids Resort Theme Park in Frisco, Texas Opening in 2026

 The developer will provide canopy trees, shrubbery, and berming that will screen perimeter fencing and enhance the area with lush green landscape.
 However, critics contend that 12′ trees are not going to properly conceal 80′ structures located in Universal’s Frisco Family Park.
 To address residents’ safety concerns, the Frisco Police Department will partner with Universal prior to opening to help determine how many officers will be needed and what services will be provided by police and security officers.

-For anyone who doubts the ability of Frisco residents to derail the project, I’d direct your attention to Disney’s America.
+Never say never, though.
+Look no further than Disney’s America for a ‘case study’ in locals getting theme parks cancelled.
 That’s one of several “Disney Decade” projects that were met with fierce opposition in the 1990s and now exist primarily in the pages of coffee table books about unbuilt Imagineering plans.
-Stay tuned…

 Our Commentary